Joanna Gaines honors parents' 45th anniversary: 'An example of how to love'

 This morning routine will have you more awake than coffee

-Joanna and Chris are following in the happy couple's footsteps, telling People that hard work is the "secret ingredient" to their marriage, too.
+Joanna and Chip are following in the happy couple's footsteps, telling People that hard work is the "secret ingredient" to their marriage, too.

 "Marriage requires effort and time and talking and connecting," Joanna said.
 "You have to maintain it."